 The reference style in this journal follows the International Committee of Medical Journal Editors-uniform guidelines (ICMJE)-Vancouver style (for more information, visit: http://www.icmje.org/index.html#reference).
 Reference to accepted but not yet published articles should be marked as "In Press" in parentheses after confirmation of acceptance is obtained by the author(s).
 Theses and manuscripts in the submission are not accepted as references in this Journal.
 Articles still in the submission stage should be cited as personal communication, data not shown, or unpublished data. "et al." should be used after the 6th author for papers with more than six authors.
 Refer to a current issue of the Journal for additional examples of correct style and format.

-The corresponding author should be the one and only person who is willing and able to handle all correspondence with the journal editor, including responding to reviewers' comments and proofreading the final version.
+The corresponding author should be the one or two person who is willing and able to handle all correspondence with the journal editor, including responding to reviewers' comments and proofreading the final version.
 Only one corresponding author would be accepted for each article.

-So you should fill the Agreement/Statement form (PDF file) then upload it in the submission process.
+So you should fill out the Agreement/Statement form (PDF file) and then upload it in the submission process.
 (Author Statements Form)

 NOTE: The authors are required to provide their ORCID numbers at submission.